-FlagShip my.prg -Mmymain -o myapplic.exe
+FlagShip my\.prg -Mmymain -o myapplic.exe

 where the -M... option says that the program starts in module (UDF, procedure) mymain.
 You optionally may use also .c and .obj files.
-Of course, compiling via the make utility is supported too.
+Of course, compiling via the make utility is supported too (use "nmake" instead of "make).
 All these features are described in detail in the on-line manual "fsman" section FSC, see chapter 7 below for details.